brocklab/pycashier/CONTRIBUTING.md

 After making any changes to the source you can run tests with `pytest` or using the below command:

-Any additional functionality or feature should be covered my an integration test using known inputs/outputs.
+Any additional functionality or feature should be covered by an integration test using known inputs/outputs.

 ```sh
 make test